dabi0ne/SharesMapper/README.md

 static void GenerateSMBHostsReport(System.Collections.Generic.Dictionary[string,SMBSharesUtils.SMBHost] hosts, string filename)
 ```

-As stated above, you load a SID resolution file using the "--sid" swith.
+As stated above, you load a SID resolution file using the "--sid" switch.
 To load the file using Powershell, you have to use LoadSIDResolutionFile :

 ```
 PS:> [ReportGenerator.XLSXReport]::LoadSIDResolutionFile